The majority of lawns can be installed within a weekend, as long as you have the correct tools and a couple of pairs of hands. Here’s how:

 Step 2: Install Edging

 If there’s not an existing hard edge or wall around the perimeter of your lawn, you’ll need to install some form of retaining edge.
-For this, you can use either treated timber, steel edging, timber sleepers or brick/block paving.
+For this, you can use either treated timber, steel edging, plastic lumber, timber sleepers or brick/block paving.
 We recommend using treated timber edging where possible as it’s also perfect to fix the grass to.
 Timber edging will need to be screwed to wooden stakes that have been driven into the ground with a club hammer or sledgehammer.

 Step 3: Install Weed Membrane